wesen/YAPP_Box/ttmp/2025/11/17/YAPP-BUILDER-REFACTOR-001-implement-path-1-a-b-builder-contract-refactor-generate-decode-and-arraydecl-ir/various/2025-11-17-step-1-shared-decode-helpers.md

 - `go test ./...` now passes (new decode helpers/tests plus module rewrites)
 - `yappctl generate` succeeds for `examples/yapp-mvp-pcbstands-cutouts.yaml`; `examples/04-features.yaml` still fails schema validation because its cutouts use pre-refactor fields (needs follow-up doc/example update)

+## 2025-11-17 - Migrated 04-features example & regenerated baselines

+- Updated `examples/04-features.yaml` (and the resolved fixture) to use the face-relative cutout fields plus the new light tube schema so validation passes
+- Regenerated `/tmp/baseline-04-features.scad` and copied it into `/tmp/refactor-baseline/` alongside the MVP baseline for future diffs